TheoJJF/MATLAB-Algorithms/README.md

 # MATLAB - Algorithms

-This repository contains a collection of algorithms used in numerical analysis and numerical linear algebra.
+This repository contains a collection of algorithms used in numerical linear algebra.
 All algorithms are implemented in MATLAB, which means MATLAB must be installed before running any script in this repository.

 ## MATLAB Installation